 *Editorial Note: The content of this article is based on the author’s opinions and recommendations alone.
 It has not been previewed, commissioned or otherwise endorsed by any credit card issuer.
 This site may be compensated through a credit card issuer partnership.

-This article was last updated Mar 07, 2019, but some terms and conditions may have changed or are no longer available.
-For the most accurate and up to date information please consult the terms and conditions found on the issuer website.
+This article was last updated Mar 07, 2019.
+Terms and conditions may have changed.
+For the most accurate information, please consult the issuer website.

 Just 1 in 3 credit cardholders think their identity will be stolen in the future, according to a new report from CompareCards.com.
 That’s despite the fact that 21 percent of cardholders – including 32 percent of young millennials – said their credit or debit card had been used fraudulently in the past year.

 That optimism was perhaps the most surprising takeaway from CompareCards.com new report on credit cardholders’ views around identity theft.
 About 1 in 5 cardholders said they had a credit or debit card used fraudulently in the past year, a year in which data breaches, skimming and credit card fraud were constantly in the headlines.
 However, despite all that, we found that Americans are surprisingly upbeat about what the future held for them when it comes to identity theft.

 - Just 30% of credit cardholders think that their identity will be stolen in the future, even though 21% of credit cardholders said they had a credit or debit card used fraudulently in the past year.

 - The younger you are, the more likely you are to say you had a card used fraudulently.
 (32% of young millennials – those between 22 and 29 years old — said they were victims vs. just 16% of baby boomers.)